HNO333333/notes/content/CourseNotes/IS notes.md

 - <font color="#00b050">decentralized</font> validation algorithm of blockchain enables a medium access protocol of CR to be <font color="#00b050">more accessible</font>, and the implementation will be easier since there is no need for a central-authority node
 - <font color="#00b050">lacking a centralized node</font> for validating and monitoring spectrum access makes overall system more <font color="#00b050">robust</font> against <font color="#00b050">single-point failure</font>

-steps carried out:
+steps carried out for collision-free communication:
-1. each group reach local consensus to allocate resources
+1. each group reaches local consensus to allocate resources
 2. broadcast information to all CR nodes
 3. CR nodes will not use these resources
 4. results in collision avoidance in channel hopping sequence-based CR network